-Of all the myths associated with naming, the bogus rule that insists on a “pure” dot-com domain—a URL that’s an exact match for your company, product, or app name—is perhaps the most wrongheaded and damaging to your naming effort.
+Of all the myths associated with naming, the bogus rule that insists on a “pure” dot-com domain—a URL that’s an exact match for the name of your company, product, or app—is perhaps the most wrongheaded and damaging to your naming effort.
 It’s a zombie rule: a holdover from the late-1990s dot-com gold rush.
 The rule’s been dead for years, but it still nibbles away at brains.

 Yes, you should devote resources (time and money) to your naming strategy.
 Certainly you should cast a wide net in your creative effort, using lateral thinking to explore metaphorical associations.
 You should make sure your name is distinctive and appropriate in its market(s).
 You should protect your name legally through trademark registration.